 Plan your visit

-We're happy to have you observe this sacred space, prepared for the child's work to become prayer, any time you'd like.
-In fact we encourage it!
-To preserve the natural rhythm of the atrium we ask that you let your child's catechist know when you'd like to come for a visit so a place can be prepared for you.
+We're happy to have you observe this sacred space.
+In fact, we encourage it!
+To preserve the natural rhythm of the atrium we ask that you let your child's catechist know when you would like to come for a visit, so that a place can be prepared for you.
 Prior to your visit, please review a copy of the guidelines on observation of the atrium, which you can request from your child’s catechist.

 Sacramental Policies (for baptized children)